Asian Eyelid Surgery

 The recovery process for an Asian blepharoplasty is generally minimal.
 It is recommended that patients stay home for at least 2-3 days after the procedure and apply ice to the eyelids to reduce bruising and swelling.

-Patients are advised to avoid strenuous activity during this first week, including exercising, bending, straining, and heavy lifting, to prevent bleeding or more swelling.
-Patients will not be able to wear contact lenses during this time.
+Patients are advised to avoid strenuous activity during this first week, including exercising, bending, straining, and heavy lifting, to prevent bleeding or further swelling.
+Patients will be unable to wear contact lenses during this period.

 WHEN WILL I SEE MY FINAL RESULTS?